origindesign/trails-app/README.md

 This is a React ( Preact ) app - https://preactjs.com/

-We are connecting to the main Vernon trails site at `/trail-data/geojson` url.
+We are connecting to the main Vernon trails site at the `/trail-data/geojson` url.
 We pull trails data from this url into our app, and then we build the front end from it.

 ### Component structure

-Check out the parent component 'section-map.jsx' for where the logic is written.
+Check out the parent component `section-map.jsx` for where the logic is written.
 The child components are both defined and called in this file.

 We are using SASS for css compiling.
 Run the `dev` script to build locally.

 ### URL Parameters

-Users can open specific trails from a URL, using URL parameter patterns we have set up.
+Users can open specific trails from a URL, by following the URL parameter pattern.
 Search for the `selectTrailFromURL` function in `section-map.jsx`;
+URL Pattern: `?trail=<trail-name>`